 While exercise is hands-down a great stress reliever, sleep inducer, and all around awesome thing to do when you’re pregnant, there are a few things that should be avoided.
 First and foremost, never train to exhaustion – if you’re tired, hungry, and dehydrated, so is your baby.
 If you experience abdominal pain or bleeding during exercise, stop immediately and see your doctor.
 Because it can reduce blood flow to your little person, avoid doing exercises on your back after the first trimester.
 Lastly, while it’s OK to continue an exercise program into pregnancy, starting an exercise regimen after you become pregnant may be too stressful for mom and baby (unless Doc advises otherwise).

-Now that you know how to exercise during your pregnancy, take a few minutes to read up on eating for two.
+Now that you know how to exercise during your pregnancy, take a few minutes to read up on the Khloe Kardashian diet for two.

 References: “Pre- and Post-Natal Fitness: A Guide for Fitness Professionals from the American Council on Exercise.”
 Lenita Anthony.
 2002.